Parallel Weighted Random Sampling: Related Work

 \subsection{Sampling one Item (Problem \POne)}

-Extensive work has been done on generating discrete random variates from a fixed distribution \cite{walker1977alias,vose1991alias,marsaglia2004fixedbase,devroye1986,bringmann2017subset}.
+Extensive work has been done on generating discrete random variates from a fixed categorical distribution \cite{walker1977alias,vose1991alias,marsaglia2004fixedbase,devroye1986,bringmann2017subset}.
 All these approaches use preprocessing to construct a data structure that subsequently supports very fast (constant time) sampling of a single item.
-Bringmann \etal~\cite{BLK13} explain how to achieve expected time $r$ using only $\Oh{n/r}$ bits of space beyond the input distribution itself.
-There are also dynamic versions that allow efficient weight updates.
-Some (rather complicated ones) allow that even in constant expected time \cite{hagerup1993dynamic,vitter2013theory}.
+The best-known approach is the alias method \cite{walker1977alias,vose1991alias}, which computes in linear time a data structure that allows solving problem \POne in constant time, \cf \cref{prel:alias}. \citet{BLK13} explain how to achieve expected time $r$ using only $\Oh{n/r}$ bits of space beyond the input distribution itself.
+Data structures for \POne can also be dynamized \cite{hagerup1993dynamic,vitter2013theory,berenbrink2020dynalias} to support weight updates and insertions for integer weights.